YAJATapps/h618patch/README.md

 longan/
 vendor/

-**Note:** This changes were not intended to be applied on any random aosp version with patch.
-Its there to identify the main changes that were required to boot on this device.
+**Note:** These changes were not intended to be applied on any random aosp version with patch.
+Its purpose is to identify the main changes that were required to boot on this device.
 Example: The fs_mgr, vold etc.